anton-k/csound-live-sampler/README.md

 * Mixer with individual channels for various parts of the Scene
     * in the mixer we can group channels to buses
-    * apply effects to channels
+    * apply effects to channels and busses

 * Sampler that can play parts of the tracks in loops synchornised on bpm, also it can launch audio clips rescaled